MS-PINPOINT/.github/profile/README.md

 - 📈 Advanced data analysis methods.
 - 🤖 Machine learning in medical imaging applications.

 ### Connect With Us
+- 💬 Start a discussion by clicking on the `Start a new discussion` on the right side of this web page

 - 📧 [Email](mailto:a.eshaghi@ucl.ac.uk)
 - 🔗 [LinkedIn](https://www.linkedin.com/in/armaneshaghi/)